top of page

 Given these examples of how to love one another, it would seem that the biblical call to love one another encourages equality among believers of all genders and excludes patriarchal domination.

-Paul tells all believers to submit to one another without reference to gender: women to men men to women, women to women and men to men.
-If you think Paul says women must be eternally submissive, and men not submissive to women, how do you reconcile it with Paul's instructions telling both men and women to submit to one another (Ephesians 5:21)?
+Paul tells all believers to submit to one another without reference to gender: women to men men to women, women to women and men to men (Ephesians 5:21).
+In fact, it appears that Paul is holding up the submission of Roman-era wives as an example for male Christians to follow to learn how to submit to one another.

 Voluntarily submitting or yielding to one another is a form of loving one another.
 Love shows itself in honouring the other person.
-When Paul tells a husband to love, he is telling them to honour the needs and desires of his wife in the same way that a wife honours or yields to her husband.
+Paul tells a husband to love, he is telling them to honour the needs and desires of his wife (Ephesians 5:25-33).
+It is the mirror image of the way a wife honours or yields to her husband.

 Do you want to know more about what Paul means when he tells a husband to love his wife?
 He lays it out for us: